Ldpe2G/ArmNeonOptimization/boxFilter/README.md

 CMAKE=/home/ldpe2g/Android/cmake-3.11.0-Linux-x86_64/bin/cmake
 ```

-4. After successfully building the project, the executable `runUnitTests` will be pushed to your android mobile and run.
+4. After successfully building the project, the executable `runUnitTests` will be pushed to the folder `${DEPLOY_DIR}` on your android mobile and run.
 If every thing goes right, you should see the following outputs on your terminal.

 ```